Can Non-US Residents Play to Win the Lottery?

 Who Can Play Mega Millions, Powerball, and Other US Lotteries?

+You can buy US lottery tickets, win the Powerball and the Mega Millions lotteries, and collect your jackpot no matter what your US residence status is.
 While there is an age restriction (you have to be at least 18 to play), you can buy tickets in any state which offers the lottery even if you are not a United States citizen, or you don't live in the state selling the ticket, or even if you don't live in the country at all.

 And of course, since non-US residents are eligible to buy the tickets, they are also eligible to claim the prize money should they win.
 However, be aware that where you live will affect what happens when you win.
 For example, different states have different rules about whether lottery winners can remain anonymous.
 Countries outside of the United States have different laws about how lottery prizes are taxed and how much money is withheld from your winnings.
 If you do win, be sure to consult with a tax professional for more information.